geschnee/ai-talkmaster/readme.md

 Ollama provides a lot of [options](https://github.com/ollama/ollama/blob/main/docs/modelfile.md) for generating text responses, they can be sent to AI Talkmaster using the "options" parameter.
 This provides AI Talkmaster users more control over the behaviour.

-### Audio Client Kokoro
+### Audio Client Kokoro TTS

-Kokoro is a light-weight open-source model for generating audio.
+Kokoro TTS is a light-weight open-source model for generating audio.
 You can host your own Kokoro server using the docker-compose-kokoro.yml file.

 ## Closed Source hosting